Back to species list

 Introduction

-A passerine bird in the tit family Paridae.
+A passerine bird in the tit family, Paridae.
 It is a widespread and common resident breeder throughout temperate and subarctic Europe and across the Palearctic.
-This species is more of a conifer specialist than the closely related marsh tit, which explains its breeding much farther north.
-It is resident, and most birds do not migrate.
-The global population is estimated at 175 to 253 million mature individuals, and the species is classed as Least Concern by the IUCN.
+It is more of a conifer specialist than closely related species, which explains its breeding range extending much farther north.
+Most birds are resident and do not migrate.

 Description